bonehurt/WoW-Style-Nametags/README.md

 - **Other players' followers**

 ### Hover-only
 Optionally hide all nametags until you move your cursor over an entity.
-Your own nametag remains visible regardless.
+Your own nametag remains visible regardless if enabled.

 ### Distance-based culling
 Limit the number of nametags shown at once.
 Nametags are sorted by distance, closest entities always shown first.
 Set to 0 for unlimited (default: 0).